cozy/cozy-banks/docs/services.md

 on its type (checkings, savings, credit cards).
 These `io.cozy.bank.groups` documents are created with the `auto: true` attributes.

-ℹ️  This service an be run via CLI via `yarn service:autogroups`
+ℹ️  This service can be run via CLI via `yarn service:autogroups`

 ### Budget alerts